jimmyjcs91/git_practice3/README.md

 Track this difference using git diff.

-This is added in branch_test and should not show up in main.
+This is added in branch_test and should not show up in (test1)